briebug/ngrx-smartish/README.md

 ## Getting Started

-You can install the package using `npm install @briebug/ngrx-smartish???`
+You can install the package using `npm install @briebug/ngrx-smartish`

-Next you will need to import `NgrxSmartishModule.forRoot` in `app.module` as well as provide store using the `SMARTISH_STORE_TOKEN`.
+Next you will need to import `NgrxSmartishModule` in `app.module` as well as provide store using the `SMARTISH_STORE_TOKEN`.

 ```
 import { NgRxSmartishModule, SMARTISH_STORE_TOKEN } from '@briebug/ngrx-smartish';